Six Places in Your Home Where You’re Losing EnergyFebruary 28, 2019

 If you suspect an air leak, but you can’t identify it with a visual inspection, a building pressurization test should be your next step.
 When the pressure in a room isn’t balanced correctly — which is ideally what a good heating and/or cooling system should do — the temperatures in the room will be off.

+Wondering where the air leaks are in your home?
 Air leaks can be in all sorts of places around your home.
 It can be challenging to identify them if you aren’t sure where to start, but typically there are five primary places where leaks occur.
 Knowing where these places are can help you quickly identify and correct a leak as soon as possible.

 Insulation within your walls creates a barrier to air flowing in and out of your house.
 That means it keeps warm air inside during winter and blocks heat from coming inside during the summer months.
 If you don’t have proper insulation inside your walls, they won’t be able to adequately prevent air from entering spaces it doesn’t belong.